mkhizeryounas/ML-Tables/README.md

 ### Things you need to perform
 - Import data in csv format
 - Define your schema (categorical / numaric)
-- Analyze your input featurs
+- Analyze your input features

 ### Things ML Tables Does for you
 - Featur engineering